Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Overdose

 Symptoms: headache, neurological disorders, shortness of breath, nausea, vomiting, diarrhea, renal failure, lethargy, convulsions, coma.
-Treatment: maintenance of vital functions, hemodialysis.
+Treatment: maintenance of life important functions, hemodialysis.

 special instructions

 Restrictions on use: Pregnancy.
-To prevent crystallization in the tubular apparatus, it is recommended to take a large amount of liquid.
-Caution should be exercised in patients with psychoneurotic disorders, impaired renal and hepatic function, electrolyte disorders, severe hypoxia.
-It is recommended to apply the cream with rubber gloves to prevent infection of other skin areas.
-For more information, see instructions for use.
+To prevent crystallization in the tubular apparatus, it is recommended to take large quantity liquids.
+Caution should be exercised in patients with psychoneurotic disorders, impaired renal and hepatic function, electrolyte disturbances, severe hypoxia.
+It is recommended to apply the cream wearing rubber gloves to prevent infection of other areas of the skin.More detailed information see instructions for use.

 Loading...Loading...